 |KRIS BELLIGH, BARITONE|

-On the UK stage he has performed both Count Almaviva and Figaro in Le Nozze di Figaro, Don Giovanni (title role), Marcello in La Bohème, Sharpless in Madama Butterfly, as well as Guglielmo ànd Don Alfonso in Cosi fan tutte.
+The Nederlandse Opera Amsterdam engaged him to interpret the Unsuccessful player in The Gambler, and the English National Opera to take part in the world premiere of Tansy Davies' Between Worlds.
+Further on the UK stage, he has performed both Count Almaviva and Figaro in Le Nozze di Figaro, Don Giovanni (title role), Marcello in La Bohème, Sharpless in Madama Butterfly, as well as Guglielmo and Don Alfonso in Cosi fan tutte.

-He made his debut at the Opéra de Rennes as Fiorello Il Barbiere di Siviglia and returned in the same production at the Opera houses of Rouen and Tourcoign.
-He has appeared at the Nationale Reisopera in The Netherlands as Marchese d’Obigny La traviata and Blazes The Lighthouse, and for International Opera Productions as Dr Falke Die Fledermaus and Dancairo Carmen.
+He made his debut at the Opéra de Rennes as Fiorello in Il Barbiere di Siviglia and returned in the same production at the Opera houses of Rouen and Tourcoign.
+He has appeared at the Nationale Reisopera in The Netherlands as Marchese d’Obigny in La traviata and Blazes in The Lighthouse and for International Opera Productions as Dr Falke in Die Fledermausand Dancairo in Carmen.

 As a prize winner of the Armel International Opera Competition, Kris created the role of Headmaster in Parody by Kerek Gabor, for Plzen JK Tyl Opera, and appeared live on ARTE from the Erkel Theatre in Budapest.

 Update cv, season 2021/2022, December 2021.
 Please contact the agency to get Kris BELLIGH's most recent biographical details.